 - Spot-treat weeds with weed killer.

 You can dig up weeds if you prefer a natural route.
-A spade, kneepads, top soil and determination are all you need to get rid of weeds the old-fashioned way.
+A spade or weeding tool, kneepads, top soil and determination are all you need to get rid of weeds the old-fashioned way.
 Make sure you remove the roots when digging up weeds by hand.
 Those tap roots can grow deep.

 Digging up weeds may be overwhelming if your lawn is large.
 In that case, try using a fertilizer with a built-in weed killer, or herbicide.
 This way, you add the nutrients lawns need.
 At the same time, you also prevent crabgrass and other weeds from sprouting.

 Depending on what your lawn needs, choose from an herbicide that takes out broadleaf weeds, clover or crabgrass.
 A broadleaf killer leaves grass alone and targets weeds, so it’s a common choice.
 Look at the weeds you’ve got to choose the right herbicide.
 The weed killer component is targeted to the problem growth.